 First, let’s briefly explore some of the main advantages when using these types of tasks.

-Why should we design video assignments?
+Why should we implement student-produced video projects?

 Benefits of exploiting student-produced videos in your class:

 - Well-designed learner-generated digital video tasks provide a personalized, content-rich and “authentic learning” experience (Kearney& Shuck 2006).
 Additionally, they support autonomy, enhance language skills, and self-reflection while triggering impressive levels of engagement (Kearney 2011).

 - Video projects can spark students’ interest in the subject content.
 Moreover, they can enhance their digital media skills while working creatively and collaboratively during an authentic task.

 Literature review.
 Pedagogical frameworks/ models for student-generated videos

 An insight into the ample literature on digital video in education reveals that the existing frameworks are mostly for higher education or expert-generated videos.

 Currently, video-based assignments exploiting student-produced content are not systematically and methodologically integrated into the primary and secondary EFL classroom routine.
 Likewise, research in the field of Learner-Generated Digital Video (LGDV) is still in “embryonic stages”.
 To clarify, they are usually exploited in higher education as a “vehicle of reflection for pre-service teachers” (Reyna et al 2019).
 Subsequently, frameworks for classroom use are rare, too technical, and provide low pedagogical value.

 As always, the best way to start is to have a clear perspective.
 To clarify, we need to start from understanding the main components of digital media literacy framework.